ssg/SimpleBase/README.md

 buffer = buffer[..numBytesWritten]; // use only the written portion of the buffer
 ```

+Avalanche CB58 usage is the same.
+Just use `EncodeCb58` and `TryDecodeCb58`
+methods instead.

 ### Base85

 Encode a byte array to Ascii85 string: